Making a WorkSafe claim for psychological injury

 The law says that the onus is on the injured worker to notify appropriate colleagues and superiors that they are at risk of sustaining a psychological injury.
 This can be particularly difficult if it is those colleagues and managers that are the ones piling up work on your desk or who are doing the harassment or bullying.

 It can be vital to the success of your WorkCover claim that you have spoken to a doctor about your emotional problems and that you keep a diary of the time, date and details of what has occurred that has contributed to your injury.

-It is also useful to document times when you have sought support and keeping a record of the responses you receive.
-If you claim is ultimately rejected, you should seek legal advice.
+It is also useful to document times when you have sought support, and keep a record of the responses you receive.
+If you make a claim for workplace psychological injury but it is ultimately rejected, you should seek legal advice immediately.

 Free initial assessment, no up front charge

 Unlike many other law firms, at RCT Law, we offer free WorkCover assessment of your WorkCover claim for compensation, with no up front charge.